R-2 (missile): Military service

-The R-2 was deployed in Supreme Command Reserve (RVGK) engineer brigades consisting of three divizions each equipped with two rockets and mobile launch equipment.
+The R-2 was deployed in Supreme Command Reserve (RVGK) engineer brigades consisting of three divisions each equipped with two rockets and mobile launch equipment.
 A crew of 11 was required for the launch of each missile, preparations for which took six hours, including 15 minutes for guidance system programming.
 After preparation, a rocket could stand ready to fire for 24 hours before it required defueling and renewed preparations.
 The R-2 was launched operationally in temperatures ranging from -40 C to 50 C, withstanding wind speeds of up to 15 m/s.

 The first two R-2 military units, the 54th and 56th brigades, were formed for the 1952 test launches.
 Starting in 1953, divisions were deployed to Zhytomyr; Kolomyia; Medved, Novgorod Oblast; Kamyshin, Volgograd Oblast; Šiauliai, Lithuanian SSR; Dzhambul, Kazakh SSR; and Ordzhonikidze, and in the Far East.
 The R-2 was retired from active service in 1962.

 Like the R-1, the R-2's utility was limited by the smallness of its warhead.
 The Geran (Eng: Geranium) radiological warhead, which would disperse radioactive liquid as toxic rain around the impact point, was proposed for use with the R-2.
 However, this warhead was ultimately never developed.

 The West obtained its first photographs of the R-2 (which they designated SS-2 "Sibling") in December 1959 when aerial surveillance returned images from rockets deployed at Kapustin Yar.
 These confirmed the dimensions of the rocket and revealed much information about the organization of the RVGK brigades.